How to avoid a holiday debt shock

 To lower your monthly expenses, try conducting a subscription audit, deciding which subscriptions to keep, noting the associated costs, and which ones to cancel for lack of use.
-Banerjee advises that "if you can find one hour in the next week, many people can find hundreds of dollars in annual savings without feeling much of an impact on their lifestyle."
+Banerjee advises, "If you can find one hour in the next week, many people can find hundreds of dollars in annual savings without feeling much of an impact on their lifestyle."
 These savings can be put towards your holiday shopping budget or towards other goals.

 There are other ways to avoid a debt headache in the new year.
-These include:
+Here are some ideas:

-- making a detailed gift list for family members and assigning a reasonable budget to each gift
+- Make a detailed gift list for family members and assign a reasonable budget to each gift.

-- redeeming credit card rewards, or using gift cards, to help pay for some of the gifts on your list
+- Redeem credit card rewards or use gift cards to help pay for some of the gifts on your list.

-- making small donations to a charity in your community, in lieu of tangible gifts
+- Make small donations to a community charity instead of tangible gifts.

-- doing a "Secret Santa" for coworkers instead of individual gifts, with a cap of $20 on the spending
+- Do a "Secret Santa" for coworkers instead of individual gifts, with a spending cap of $20.

-By not overspending on holiday shopping, you can stay on track to save for your other goals.
+You can stay on track to save for your other goals by not overspending on holiday shopping.